 Per ARS 15-802 all parents/guardians are required to update or reaffirm student information annually.
-This can be done through our Parent Portal at www.dysart.org/parentportel.
-If you do not have a parent portal account you may create one at www.dysart.org/parentportel.
-If you do not have capability you may visit any Dysart school and they may assist you in this process.
-ADE's Residency Guidelines-see Verifiable Documentation section.
+This can be done through our Parent Portal at www.dysart.org/parentportal.
+If you do not have online capability, you may visit any Dysart school and they may assist you in this process.
+ADE's Residency Guidelines -see Verifiable Documentation section.